Phase diagram of the SU$(3)$ Fermi-Hubbard model with next-neighbor interactions: Introduction

 The decoupling of nuclear spin from electronic angular momentum in some atoms allows describing $SU(N)$ degenerate gases in terms of a $SU(N>2)$ Fermi-Hubbard model, generalizing the well-known model for solids~\cite{Gorshkov-NP10,Cazalilla-RPP14}.
 Again, the physical properties are determined by a kinetic term and a local interaction, but the key here is the number of internal degrees of freedom, which generates new characteristics~\cite{Capponi-AP16}.
 We point out that for $N>2$, a gapless-to-Mott insulator transition for a finite local repulsion takes place for $1/N$ filling, contrary to the exact result for $N=2$~\cite{Assaraf-PRB99,Buchta-PRB07,Manmana-PRA11}.
 Recently, the phase diagram of the repulsive and attractive $SU(3)$ Hubbard model on a honeycomb lattice was calculated, finding diverse ground states and several quantum phase transitions~\cite{Chung-PRB19,HXu-ArX2019}.
 Graphene~\cite{Wehling-PRL11}, aromatic molecules~\cite{Pariser-JCP53,Pople-PPS55}, and Fabre charge-transfer salts~\cite{Jacko-PRB13} are examples of materials that require a next-neighbor interaction term in their description, leading to the extended $SU(2)$ Hubbard model, which has been studied extensively~\cite{Emery-CBook79,Hirsch-PRL84,HQLin-PRB86,Cannon-PRB90,Cannon-PRB91,XZYan-PHB93,Sano-JPSJ94,VanDongen-PRB94,MNakamura-PRB00,Tsuchiizu-PRL02,Jeckelmann-PRL02,Sengupta-PRB02,GPZhang-PRB03,Sandvik-PRL04,YZZhang-PRL04,KMTam-PRL06,Ejima-PRL07,Glocke-PRB07,Mancini-PRE08}.
 Their phase diagram is composed of the phases singlet and triplet superconductor, phase separation (PS), spin density wave (SDW), charge density wave (CDW), and bond order wave (BOW).
 Although next-neighbor interactions are little relevant in some ultracold atom setups, for dipolar gases these interactions compete with short-range ones, leading to novel types of order, such as the formation of dipolar quantum crystals~\cite{Sieberer-PRA11} and topological superfluidity~\cite{Levinsen-PRA11}.
-Also, in Rydberg atom setups it has been suggested that nonlocal interactions will be important~\cite{JQian-PRA15}.
+Recently, it was shown that relevant non-local interactions can be achieved in Rydberg atom setups, allowing us to study extended Hubbard models for fermions and bosons~\cite{GuardadoS-Arxiv20,Barbier-Arxiv21}.
 The above scenario motivated us to consider the effect of next-neighbor interactions in a three-color fermion system.
-Our main result is the phase diagram at a one-third-filled model, shown in Fig.~\ref{fig1}.
-Here, SDW, pairing, and phase separation phases appear; however, the most relevant finding is the emergence of a metallic phase and two different charge-density wave phases.
+Our main result is the phase diagram of a one-third-filled model, shown in Fig.~\ref{fig1}.
+Here, SDW, pairing, and phase separation phases appear; however, the most relevant finding is the emergence of a metallic phase, two different charge-density wave phases and an intermeadiate phase.
 The rest of this paper is organized as follows: In Sec.~\ref{sec2}, we explain the extended $SU(3)$ Hubbard Hamiltonian and some quantities used to characterize the phases.
 An exploration of the ground state is discussed in Sec.~\ref{sec3}, as well as the criteria used to establish the boundaries between the phases.
 Finally, we summarize our principal results in Sec. ~\ref{sec4}.